DomySh/TerminalMenu/README.md

 # TerminalMenu.h
+## Multiplatform Library for Terminal Menu (Windows,OSX,GNU/Linux)
-A c++ Library that can create a Selection menu in termial In this header file there are function (Compatible with Mac OSX and Windows) for create the Menu:
+A c++ Library that can create a Selection menu in termial In this header file there are function (Compatible with Mac OSX, Windows and Linux (Tested on Arch Manjaro)) for create the Menu:

 - MenuCreate(std::string arr[],int length,const char* intestation="",int n=0,const char* arrsym="<-")